Lael logo

 📚 Extra examples

-There is a small café hidden in that alley.
+We found a charming café hidden in a narrow alley.

 💡 Did You Know?